dblanche54/epub-optimizer-plus/README.md

 - TypeScript source files are in the `src/` and `scripts/` directories
 - The compiled JavaScript output goes to the `dist/` directory
+- The production build is highly optimized:
+  - Test files (`*.test.ts`) are completely excluded
+  - No TypeScript declaration files (\*.d.ts) are generated
+  - No source maps are included
+  - JavaScript files are minified using Terser
+  - Comments are removed from the final code
 - You must run `pnpm build` before running any `optimize` commands

 ### Import Structure